How to write a prioritized To Do List,

 Mark the importance of the task next to it, with a priority from A (very important) to F (unimportant).
 Redraft the list into this order of importance.
 Then carry out the jobs at the top of the list first.
 These are the most important, most beneficial tasks to complete.

-You can also use software-based approaches to manage your To-Do List.
+You can also use software-based approaches to manage your list.
 You can often access these from anywhere, and they can often be synced with your Smartphone or PDA.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Click here for more, subscribe to our free newsletter, or become a member for just $1.